evermeer/AlamofireJsonToObjects/README.md

 ## Advanced object mapping
 AlamofireJsonToObjects is based on [EVReflection](https://github.com/evermeer/EVReflection) and you can use all [EVReflection](https://github.com/evermeer/EVReflection) features like property mapping, converters, validators and key kleanup.
 See [EVReflection](https://github.com/evermeer/EVReflection) for more information.

+## Handling HTTP status >= 300
+When a network call returns a [HTTP error status](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) (300 or highter) then this will be added to the evReflectionStatuses as a custom error. see the unit test testErrorResponse as a sample.
+In order to make this work, you do have to set EVNetworkingObject as your bass class and not EVObject.
+You then also have to be aware that if you override the initValidation or the propertyMapping function, that you also have to call the super for that function.

 ## License